carayms/QRiV/README.md

 | :--- | :--- | :--- | :--- |
 | **QRiV 1.0.0** | Mushan Li | 2025-11-29 | caray.msli@gmail.com |

+# Introduction

-# 📐 QRiV: Quantile Regression with Normal Measurement Errors (QR-ME)
+## 📐 QRiV: Quantile Regression with Normal Measurement Errors (QR-ME)

 This repository hosts the implementation for **QRiV**, a novel estimator designed to address a critical challenge in statistical modeling: **Quantile Regression (QR) in the presence of Normal Measurement Errors (ME) in covariates.**